georgiybykov/supervision_tree/README.md

 iex(1)> :observer.start
 ```

-And then go to "Applications" tab (i.g. the screenshot is above).
+And then go to the "Applications" tab (i.g. the screenshot is above).

 ___